slayvi/cloudprogramming/README.md

 service docker start
 ```

-* If you recieve the following error message when applying the infrastructure, your Docker Desktop Application is not running:
+* If you recieve the following error message when applying the infrastructure, your Docker Desktop Application is not running (Windows):
 ```
 null_resource.build_and_push (local-exec): The command 'docker' could not be found in this WSL 2 distro.
 ```